omarkohl/goatd/IDEAS.md

   should be used e.g. to add a task.
 Limitations upon the short name should only be imposed by the file system (e.g. spaces are fine).
 * Is it better to have 'goatd add X' where X is task, project etc. or 'goatd project add' etc.?
-I think the second feels more natural.
-TODO compare with other tools.
+I think the second feels more natural. 'hugo' does verb-noun and it corresponds to the way we talk in English.
 * Projects could have subprojects.
 At the same time it may be nice to split projects into multiple files and subdirectories, in particular if the MD directory should be used not only for storing tasks but also more prose about